-Drawn on gazelle skin parchment, the Piri Reis Map is based on about 20 other maps and even some that were created by Christopher Columbus.
+Drawn on gazelle skin parchment, the Piri Reis Map is based on about 20 other maps, some of which were created by Christopher Columbus.

 In 1773, explorer James Cook passed through the Antarctic circle for the first time.
 Cook and his crew discovered a land that had, until then, remained a mystery.
 While this expedition remains the official “first discovery” of the continent, a map was discovered in 1929 that suggests otherwise.

 The chart was originally discovered in Istanbul, Turkey.
 While German theologian Gustav Deissmann was cataloging the contents of Istanbul’s Topaki Palace’s library, he and the palace director came across bundles of maps and charts hidden within piles of disregarded materials.
 He quickly realized the importance of this find and brought it to an expert.

 Immediately, it was identified as the Piri Reis map, named for the medieval cartographer Piri Reis, who signed the bottom.
 Even more interesting, however, was what the map seemingly identified.
 Along with the usual land masses, there was another one — Antarctica.
 However, the continent had only been discovered 200 years earlier, so what was it doing on a map from 1513?